Building Your BloomEducators

 How to control what your Bloom answers

 Your Bloom is a subject-specific AI tutor, not an open chatbot.
-You control what it answers in four ways: the documents in the Knowledge Base, the wording in Context and Instructions, a list of Blocked Content for assessment questions, and the Stay On Topic classifier.
+You control what it answers in four ways: the documents in the Knowledge Base, the wording in Context and Instructions, a list of Blocked Content for assessment questions, and the Stay On Topic setting.
 Used together, these keep students focused on your subject and protect graded work from being looked up through the tutor.

 Step 1: Scope with the Knowledge Base